KenH2000/JT-Edit/README.md

 Versions 2.x of the Android app can import and export JT files.
 If you have problems importing or with other functions, try version 2.1.4.

 CoolLEDX Driver<br>
 If you want to send commands to a panel with a PC or SBC, you can try the coolledx python driver.
-This is a work-in-progress so some capabilities may improve as the project matures.
+The driver now supports JT files.

 To install the CoolLEDX driver on your system:<br>
 1.  clone the repository to your PC.<br>